 Punishment for a Class 2 misdemeanor is usually 1-60 days of active, intermediate or community punishment.
 The maximum fine is $1,000.
 Here are some of the common offenses classified under Class 2 misdemeanor:

 Class 3 is for the least severe misdemeanors in North Carolina.
 Punishment can include 1-20 days of active, intermediate or community punishment and this may include a $200 fine.
 Some instances of Class 3 offenses are:

 There are many factors that determine the penalty for a misdemeanor in North Carolina.
 An offense by itself is not enough to determine the punishment for an offense.
 Aside from taking the four classes of misdemeanor into account, the court considers the accused's previous conviction level before passing judgment.
 The conviction level ranges from Level I to Level III.

 No prior convictions

 If you need help, a North Carolina criminal defense attorney can assist you with determining your prior record level.
 The class of the offense and the level of prior conviction work hand in hand in ascertaining the suitable penalty.
 The higher the severity of the crime, and the more the previous convictions a person has, will affect the sentencing.
 Therefore, for more serious crimes like assault on a female or child, or assault with a deadly weapon, previous convictions will have a higher impact on the penalty.

-MICHELE: right aside: a North Carolina criminal defense attorney can assist you with determining your prior record level.
+A North Carolina criminal defense attorney can assist you with determining your prior record level.

 For instance, if you are convicted for an assault with a deadly weapon and have no prior convictions, you may be sentenced to 60 days in jail with fines.
 But with 5 or more previous convictions, you may face up to 150 days in jail.
 Previous convictions will also increase the amount of fine.